Gerald Willis (politician): Later life

 Willis suffered a heart attack on April 7, 1998.
 He was appointed to the Natural Resources Conservation Service by George W. Bush.
 He died on February 13, 2015.
 Rogers was one of the people who officiated his funeral.

 Political positions

 In 1982, Willis proposed a resolution asking the United States Congress to support legislation by Representative Henry B. González that would repeal the Federal Reserve Act.
 Willis supported legislation that criminalized marital rape.
 He opposed the closure of Fort McClellan.
-He voted in favor a resolution calling for President Bill Clinton to continue a ban on gay people serving in the military.
+He voted in favor of a resolution calling for President Bill Clinton to continue a ban on gay people serving in the military.
 He voted in favor of anti-abortion legislation.
 Willis proposed legislation to put "In God We Trust" posters in all classrooms.

 Willis supported the invasion of Grenada and funding for groups opposed to the Sandinista National Liberation Front, but opposed sending the United States Marine Corps to Lebanon.
 He supported the SALT II Treaty, a nuclear freeze, and a 2.5% yearly cut in the defense budget.
 He wanted to repeal the General Agreement on Tariffs and Trade and North American Free Trade Agreement.